thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Intro_to_Git_and_Github.desc.md

 ```
 $ git add <the_name_of_the_file>
 ```

+This then adds that file to the *staging area*, or *index* as it's sometimes referred to.

 If you've made changes to several files, and even created a few new ones as well, you can tell git to track all things that have been changed or